Sonic & Knuckles

 Lava Reef Zone Act 1

 There are three empty bonus rooms in Lava Reef Act 1.
 They appear to have been used to hold Special Stage rings at some point in development.
 Inside, there are tunnels that would have allowed you to enter and exit them, except that they have been blocked off by invisible solid objects.
+They appear to be remnants from an early version of the stage, like the one that was restored from the Sonic 3 Nov 3rd, 1993 prototype.
 The locations are as follows:

 - To the right of the first Spin Dash elevator at coordinates 09C005C0.